Upstart (NASDAQ:UPST) Updates Q4 2021 Earnings Guidance

 Upstart (NASDAQ:UPST) updated its fourth quarter 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.500-$0.520 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.200.
+The company provided earnings per share guidance of $0.500-$0.520 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.200.
 The company issued revenue guidance of $255 million-$265 million, compared to the consensus revenue estimate of $226.57 million.

-Upstart (NASDAQ:UPST) last announced its quarterly earnings results on Tuesday, November 9th.
-The company reported $0.60 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.39.
-Upstart had a return on equity of 17.67% and a net margin of 12.30%.
-Research analysts anticipate that Upstart will post 0.87 EPS for the current year.
+A number of analysts recently weighed in on the stock.
+Piper Sandler raised their target price on shares of Upstart from $192.00 to $300.00 and gave the stock an overweight rating in a report on Wednesday, September 8th.
+Barclays raised their target price on shares of Upstart from $230.00 to $345.00 and gave the stock an overweight rating in a report on Monday, September 20th.
+JMP Securities reduced their target price on shares of Upstart from $327.00 to $315.00 and set a market outperform rating for the company in a report on Monday, November 15th.
+Atlantic Securities assumed coverage on shares of Upstart in a report on Monday, September 6th.
+They set an overweight rating and a $290.00 target price for the company.
+Finally, Jefferies Financial Group cut shares of Upstart from a buy rating to a hold rating and raised their target price for the stock from $160.00 to $330.00 in a report on Tuesday, October 26th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $256.55.

-In other news, Director Cassidy Sukhinder Singh sold 5,000 shares of the stock in a transaction on Friday, November 19th.
-The shares were sold at an average price of $211.76, for a total transaction of $1,058,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, major shareholder Daniel S. Loeb sold 750,000 shares of the business’s stock in a transaction on Friday, November 19th.
-The stock was sold at an average price of $212.96, for a total transaction of $159,720,000.00.
+In other news, insider Natalia Mirgorodskaya sold 278 shares of the firm’s stock in a transaction on Tuesday, November 23rd.
+The shares were sold at an average price of $198.52, for a total transaction of $55,188.56.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, General Counsel Alison Nicoll sold 7,500 shares of the firm’s stock in a transaction on Wednesday, November 24th.
+The shares were sold at an average price of $203.73, for a total transaction of $1,527,975.00.
 The disclosure for this sale can be found here.
-Insiders sold 1,536,496 shares of company stock valued at $388,549,957 over the last 90 days.
-25.20% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 1,744,274 shares of company stock valued at $429,761,120.
+Insiders own 25.20% of the company’s stock.

-An institutional investor recently raised its position in Upstart stock.
-American International Group Inc. boosted its stake in Upstart Holdings, Inc. (NASDAQ:UPST) by 240.4% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 885 shares of the company’s stock after purchasing an additional 625 shares during the quarter.
-American International Group Inc.’s holdings in Upstart were worth $280,000 as of its most recent SEC filing.
+An institutional investor recently bought a new position in Upstart stock.
+Dimensional Fund Advisors LP purchased a new position in Upstart Holdings, Inc. (NASDAQ:UPST) during the 3rd quarter, according to its most recent 13F filing with the SEC.
+The firm purchased 3,283 shares of the company’s stock, valued at approximately $1,039,000.
 48.11% of the stock is owned by hedge funds and other institutional investors.

 Upstart Company Profile